a11ywatch/kayle/README.md

 ## Clips

 You can include base64 images with the audits to get a visual of the exact location of the issue.
+Currently this is only supported with playwright with default chrome launch args.

 ```ts
 const results = await kayle({